AI Tools: Creating a Task with the AI Custom Agent

 To set a trigger:

-Tip: If AI has added a trigger for you, you can change it by clicking the More Actions icon and selecting Replace.
+Tip: If a trigger has been added for you, you can change it by clicking the More Actions icon

 Notes: